-Title: Front End Conceptual Design Description Owner: Grammer Date: 2022-06-01 NRAO Doc. #: 020.30.05.00.00-0006-DS N Version: B
+Title: Front End Conceptual Design Description Owner: Grammer Date: 07/26/2022 NRAO Doc. #: 020.30.05.00.00-0006-DS N Version: B

 A very notable addition is a cooled dielectric spear placed in the ridged section of the feed.
 It has a series of concentric grooves of varying depths machined into it, effectively producing a layered structure with different dielectric constants.
 The spear is made from PTFE, which has very low loss at cryogenic temperatures, and also the optimum dielectric constant needed with the feed opening angle used in the ngVLA antenna optics.
 A thick, semi-domed foam vacuum window is bonded over the corrugations, additionally serving as a thermal barrier for the dielectric spear to keep it colder.
+A thin outer layer of PTFE serves solely as an environmental barrier for the foam window.